TextureGroup/Texture/docs/_docs/faq.md

 ### ASCellNode Reusability
 <br>
-AsyncDisplayKit does not use cell reuse, for a number of specific reasons, one side effect of this is that it eliminates the large class of bugs associated with cell reuse.
+Texture does not use cell reuse, for a number of specific reasons, one side effect of this is that it eliminates the large class of bugs associated with cell reuse.
 <br>

 ### LayoutSpecs Are Regenerated